 - clothing, makeup and hairstyle, extremely sophisticated and captivating (feminine, fashionable, coquettish, seductive, flashy), or, on the contrary, distinctly formal, austere and sober.

-Much of the life of the schizoid is occupied by these measures, applied progressively:
+Much of the life of the schizoid is occupied by the adoption of these measures, applied progressively in the following order:

 - the remoteness (1st)

 - the surveillance (2nd),